0x2bc/council/Council_Term_36_Plan[0x2bc-0.008].md

 - Maintain percentage of lost objects at 0%.
 - Maintain a storage system availability of 100%

-**Extra**

-- Propose ways to reduce WG budget, include actions and savings.
-Explain the impact on Q3 OKR achievement

 ### Distribution WG

 - Provide quality values for bandwidth and latency accross geographical regions with sufficient traffic, keeping the cost of operation minimal, [according to Q3 OKRs](https://pioneer.joyutils.org/#/proposals/preview/934)
-- Review and prepare tutorial for using Cloudflare Proxy
+- Review the idea ~~and prepare tutorial~~ for using Cloudflare Proxy
 - Misc support

-**Extra**

-- Propose ways to reduce WG budget, include actions and savings.
-Explain the impact on Q3 OKR achievement

 ### HR WG